top of page

 On March 23rd, 2017 the UNC-Charlotte Collegiate Section of NCNW, Inc. was chartered, making it the first successful attempt to introduce NCNW to our campus!

-Today, UNCC’s NCNW Collegiate Section has a total of 91 members who work diligently hard to continue the legacy of Mary McLeod-Bethune.
+Today, UNCC’s NCNW Collegiate Section members work diligently to continue the legacy of Mary McLeod-Bethune, whose mission has always been to lead, advocate for, and empower women of African descent, their families, and communities.

 • Facebook Social Icon